 This is the first (official) update of the new year AND for the new monthly update system!
 A lot of things have been happening during January, both good and bad, so let’s kick things off first with some of the good!

 I have been writing huge chunks of notes and first drafts for the big Compendium book, which I hope to get finished for publishing by the end of the year.
 The artwork has been flowing smoothly as well, with me doing some polishing up on the market pen art I showed on the last update, plus a bunch of paintings (we’ll get there in a bit).
 I still have a lot of artwork to do for the book, as it is heavier in pictures than the Beginners Guide to Jinimaru was, but all-in-all progress is being made and everything appears to be on track for that end of year launch.
 I made a few last-minute decisions as I began polishing up the artwork I already have done, and decided to make a size-comparison image for the creatures found on the planet.
 I believe this has been a great decision to make as not only does it help my readers understand the sheer size of these beasts, but it also makes the page more interesting.

-Have a gander below at two examples for the pages about Edris’ creatures.
+Have a gander below an example for the pages about Edris’ creatures.
 Remember the writing is still in draft and may change!

 Painting a World takes time

 As mentioned above I have been doing more in the way of paintings for my books alongside the marker pen art, and the usual digital and pencil stuff.
 These paintings will also be sold on Ebay to lucky buyers in the coming months after I have finished using them for my Edris Compendium, though others will still be able to grab a print of the original on redbubble.
 These paintings take a while to dry so I have opted to only do one a week for now, to ensure they are safe to scan in or move around for photographs.

 You can see the paintings every Sunday on my Twitter and Instagram, though sometimes I post them on Facebook too if I remember to do it!